anushkayadav/Stray-Animal-Detection/README.md

 ## Introduction
 The purpose of this tutorial is to explain how to train your own convolutional neural network object detection classifier for multiple objects, starting from scratch.

 TensorFlow-GPU allows you to use the video card to provide extra processing power while training, so it will be used for this tutorial.
 In my experience, using TensorFlow-GPU instead of regular TensorFlow reduces training time by a factor of about 8 (3 hours to train instead of 24 hours).
-Regular TensorFlow can also be used for this tutorial, but it will take longer.
+Regular TensorFlow can also be used for this tutorial, but it will take much longer.

 ## Steps